FRC1257/robotics-training/docs/frc/1-Basics/8-Elevator.md

     private final DoubleSupplier speedSupplier;
 ```

 Just like in the arm, instead of storing a `double` called `speed`, we store a `DoubleSupplier`.
 A `DoubleSupplier` is an object that represents a function that returns a `double`.
-This allows us to pass in code that could for instance evaluate `operatorController.getLeftY()` constantly and give us access new, updated values.
+This allows us to pass in code that could for instance evaluate `operatorController.getLeftY()` constantly and give us access to new, updated values.

 ### Constructor